 Siquijor was once secretly feared by the locals.
 This island was the stuff of dark legends about everything from black magic to faith healings and witchcraft.
 The island is in the Central Visayas region of the Philippines and this dark history is now what draws so many travelers to its shores.

 If you’re interested in magic, legends, and the past, then you should spend time on this island.
+There is also some world-class scuba diving in Siquijor!
 Unfortunately, whether it’s because of these legends or because Siquijor isn’t really on the usual travel trail, there isn’t a lot of information about it.
 So, you might have a bit of trouble trying to find the best areas to stay in Siquijor.

 You can find them now with our Siquijor neighborhood guide.
 And then you can judge for yourself whether the legends are true, or if the island is just an ideal beach destination with a fascinating, dark history.